DenKuzn/ShikigamiProject/README.md

 ## What It Does

 - **MCP Server** -- stdio JSON-RPC transport for Claude Code + HTTP REST for sub-agent communication
-- **Runner GUI** -- a WPF window per sub-agent: launches `claude` CLI, parses stream-json output, shows live status and logs
+- **Runner GUI** -- a WPF window per sub-agent: persistent CLI session, live event stream, input panel
 - **Status Dashboard** -- real-time overview of all active agents, costs, pools, and messages

 ### How It Works